 Car insurance covers you financially whether you need repairs or your vehicle is totaled.
 The first few weeks following an accident can be stressful.

-Being familiar with what formula car insurance companies use to determine if your vehicle is totaled will help you be prepared for their determination after your accident.
+Knowing which formula car insurance companies use to determine if your vehicle is totaled will help you be prepared for their determination after your accident.

-Read on to learn what the auto insurance formula for a totaled car really means and then make sure that you enter your ZIP code above for a FREE car insurance rate comparison!
+Read on to learn what the auto insurance formula for a totaled car really means and then make sure that you enter your zip code above for a FREE car insurance rate comparison!

 When it comes to your vehicle it simply means that the cost of repairing the vehicle supersedes the cost of replacing it.
 Sometimes it simply isn’t worth it to repair a vehicle.

 On the other hand, a car can also look only slightly damaged on outside but have extensive engine damage.
 Both the car’s engine and its body are taken into consideration when determining if a car is totaled.

 Making the determination doesn’t have to be up to the insurance company alone.
-Your company may make you feel like it is up to them who should evaluate your vehicle.
+Your company may make you feel like it’s up to them who should evaluate your vehicle.

 Either way, an insurance adjuster will come out to assess the damage and to look over the report from the mechanic.
 If you have a mechanic that you are comfortable with or you have used in the past, you can go ahead and use that mechanic.

-What is the Formula Used to Determine if a Car is Totaled?
+What is the formula used to determine if a car is totaled?

-The first step in the formula is determining actual cash value.
+The first step is to determine the actual cash value.
 Actual cash value is how much your vehicle would have sold for at the time of the accident or damage.

 The best thing you can do to be prepared is to keep records of any repair or work you have had done to your vehicle.

 After the actual cash value is determined, the total damage is determined.
 This will be done by a mechanic and an insurance adjuster.

 Once your vehicle is determined to be totaled, your insurance company will provide you with a check for the actual cash value of your vehicle.
 You can use this money to purchase another vehicle or in a different way if you choose.